David-Byrne/SADD/docs/report/sentiment-analysis.md

 Politics is another area that sentiment analysis has been applied to.
 The Obama administration used sentiment analysis to gauge public opinion, especially among core supporters, to policy announcements during the 2012 US presidential campaign [4].
 It has even been used to try and predict the results of elections in advance, although with mixed levels of success [5], [6].

+There are two common styles of techniques used for sentiment analysis, lexicon based approaches and machine learning approaches.
+Lexicon based approaches include methods such a dictionary based approach, where the words are checked against a known dictionary of positive and negative terms, and a corpus based approach, where statistical similarities are calculated between the text and a pre-existing corpus to determine the likelihood of the text being negative or positive.
+Machine learning approaches tend to involve training a classifier with some labelled data, to generate a model that can be used to classify previously unseen text [7].

 [1] - [The Evolution of Sentiment Analysis - A Review of Research Topics, Venues, and Top Cited Papers](https://arxiv.org/pdf/1612.01556.pdf)

 [2] - [How Companies Can Use Sentiment Analysis to Improve Their Business](https://mashable.com/2010/04/19/sentiment-analysis/)